Featuring Eric Dozier, musician, cultural activist, and anti-racism educator,

 How can we reimagine justice, equity, diversity and inclusion in our schools?

 Speaking up with courage and confidence, as an ally and supporter of equity and inclusion, or when suddenly faced with an aggression or micro-aggression, takes confidence born of practice, deep empathy, and getting informed.
-In this 2-day, four-hour workshop you'll learn some key principles, techniques and talking points for embracing, not avoiding, the difficult conversations around differences, starting with small, doable action steps that anyone, from any background can take.
+In this four-hour workshop you'll learn some key principles, techniques and talking points for embracing, not avoiding, the difficult conversations around differences, starting with small, doable action steps that anyone, from any background can take.
 We will also explore how key terms like diversity and empathy are used generously in schools with little examination of the conditions necessary to bring either to full expression.
 In addition to building racial literacy, this session integrates live music and storytelling to stimulate empathy and activate the imagination needed to transform our educational environments.

-In this two-day workshop, we'll focus on
+In this four-hour workshop, we'll focus on

 BIG Questions such as: